-- Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class or interventions they are running - The School SENDCo holds the National Award for SEN Co-ordination and is a member of the School's leadership team. - Support Staff receive a range of training as part of their ongoing CPD and to respond to the needs of the individual children they are working with.
+- Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class or interventions they are running - The School SENDCo holds the National Award for SEN Co-ordination and informs the school's leadership team regarding ongoing needs. - Support Staff receive a range of training as part of their ongoing CPD and to respond to the needs of the individual children they are working with.